 Dental radiographs (x-rays) are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 Drs.
-Versman, Heller, Beckman and the hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
+Versman, Heller, Beckman, Thousand and the hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without dental x-rays, problem areas may go undetected.

 Dental x-rays may reveal: